anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Also, the registrar SHALL validate that the pledge is an accepted device of the domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status.
 The registrar SHOULD log this event.
 In case the pledge enroll status indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status with its IDevID credential.
-Note that the signature verification of the status information is an addition to the described handling in Section 5.9.4 of {{RFC8995}}, and is replacing the pledges TLS client authentication by DevID credentials in [RFC8995].
+Note that the signature verification of the status information is an addition to the described handling in section 5.9.4 of {{RFC8995}}, and is replacing the pledges TLS client authentication by DevID credentials in [RFC8995].

-According to {{RFC8995}} Section 5.9.4, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
+According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
 Based on the failure case the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
 In this case the registrar MUST revoke the certificate.
 An example case for the registrar revoking the issued LDevID for the pledge is when the pledge was not able to verify the received LDevID certificate and therefore did send a 406 (Not Acceptable) response.
 In this case the registrar may revoke the LDevID certificate as the pledge did no accepted it for installation.